 Simplytapp gives stores and banks the ability to let people use their mobile devices to pay for groceries, clothing, snacks, etc. inside the store.

 The financial services and payments industry is packed with unique regulations.
 That was one of the more difficult aspect of operating in that industry.

 What was your biggest learning curve/experience?

-I think understanding have a great product or service is not necessarily a win but it is the businesses partnerships and relationships that you create and built that really matter.
+I think understanding have a great product or service is not necessarily a win but it is the business partnerships and relationships that you create and build that really matter.

 What’s the craziest story you have from starting your own business?

-I think the crazy thing about starting Simplytapp is the ongoing random emails and texts from random users all over the world asking me technical qustions about how we do what we do.
+I think the crazy thing about starting Simplytapp is the ongoing random emails and texts from random users all over the world asking me technical questions about how we do what we do.

 What made you use crowdSPRING?

 I was torn between 99designs and crowdSPRING.
 But the more I looked at the two crowdsourcing companies I found that crowdSPRING offered a much better value.

 Six words of advice to those looking to start their own company.